 If you are unable to report to the headteacher or chair of governors, either because they are not available or because you believe that there is a conflict of interest, share your concerns with the local authority designated officer (LADO), whose details are at the start of this policy.

-Appendix 2 sets out what steps the headteacher or chair of governors will then follow if appropriate.
+Our Managing Allegations Against Staff Procedure sets out what steps the headteacher or chair of governors will then follow if appropriate.
+This can be found in our policy folder or is available from the school office.

 10. Whistleblowing